philippinespire/2022_PIRE_omics_workshop/README.md

 ---

 ***Congratulations!
 You have completed the 2022 PIRE Omics' Workshop.
-Good luck in you projects and happy coding!***
+Good luck in your projects and happy coding!***